-- Take the first right when you cross the bridge heading south for Battersea Church Road.
+- When you cross the bridge heading south for Battersea Church Road, take the first right.
 This little road has some great little hidden gem restaurants.

 - On the southern side head east along the Thames Path to see a lot of exciting new construction in London including the Battersea helipad.

 Southwark Bridge links the south bank with the City of London.
 It has the least traffic of any London bridge and is the closest bridge to The Globe Theatre.
 This arch bridge opened in 1921 and is sometimes known as the carpark bridge as coach drivers use it to park their buses.

 12. Blackfriars Bridge

 Blackfriar’s Bridge was opened in 1869 by Queen Victoria.
 It links the Tate Modern museum with the Inns of Court.
 The bridge was named after an earlier bridge used by the Dominican Order of Friars who wore black habits rather than the standard brown.

 13. Hungerford Bridge and the Golden Jubilee Bridges

 Hungerford Bridge was originally designed for foot traffic but is now a railway bridge.
 The Golden Jubilee bridges are pedestrian bridges on each side of Hungerford Bridge.
 If you walk from Trafalgar Square and cross the Golden Jubilee Bridges, you will be taken to the London Eye and the south bank.